tylerlwsmith/deadhandmedia.com/README.md

 ## State of the site

-Most of the pages on this site are hidden when it is deployed.
-I originally built this site for my freelance business, but I stopped accepting new clients in late 2019, and the portfolio is tragically out of date.
-I've hidden many pages by using a combination of the `draft` front matter property and conditional checks on the `.Site.IsServer` property in the templates.
+As of December 2021, this site is under active development.
+Currently, most of the projects on hidden when the site is deployed because they are in `draft` mode.

 ## Hugo page reload cache issues